Salmandabbakuti/superfluid-stream-gated-jwt/README.md

 ### Solution Overview:

 This project tried to implement superfluid streams gating mechanism as mentioned in the problem statement by providing a serverless function that generates JWTs on-demand for authorized users.
 This function is built using the Netlify/AWS Lambda serverless architecture and is written in Node.js.
 It requires a list of authorized API keys and a secret key to generate JWT tokens.
 When a user sends a request to the function with a valid API key, it uses the Superfluid protocol subgraph to check if a stream exists for the specified sender, receiver, and token.
-If a stream exists, it generates a JWT token using the secret key and either returns the token and redirect URL or redirects the user to the protected resource with the token appended as a query parameter.
+If a stream exists with active flow rate, it generates a JWT token using the secret key and either returns the token and redirect URL or redirects the user to the protected resource with the token appended as a query parameter.

 ## Getting Started